 Additional Helpful Real Estate Tax Advice

-- Tips for lowering a real estate tax assessment via Active Rain.
+- Tips for lowering a real estate tax assessment – see how you can lower your tax bill in the article at Active Rain.

-- Minimize your capital gains taxes via Your Piece of Marin.
+- Minimize your capital gains taxes – learn how to bring down the taxes you owe when selling a home via Your Piece of Marin.

-- Tax deductions for buying a home via Selling Warner Robbins.
+- Tax deductions for buying a home – do you know the tax benefits of owning a home?
+Find out at Selling Warner Robbins.

 Use these additional references to help make sound decisions when it comes to real estate taxes.
 The thing about taxes is you can never be too educated!
 There are always opportunities to save money on your taxes if you are familiar with the ground rules.

-About the Author: The above Real Estate information on best real estate tax tips was provided by Bill Gassett, a nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+About the Author: The above Real Estate information on best real estate tax tips was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ years.